markusweiss/website/README.md

+## 28-11-2023

+finally first working android export :)

 ## 26-11-2023

-first debug android version
+planning and meeting

 ## 25-11-2023

-testing on hardware
+testing new alpha version

 ## 24-11-2023

-finally first working android export :)
+more testing

 ## 22-11-2023